adx1999/porfolio_website/README.md

 - Contact Form: Users can submit their contact information, which is stored in the Django backend database.
 - Project Showcase: Display of various projects and technologies I have worked with.
 - Clean UI/UX: The site has a minimalistic and user-friendly design, with smooth navigation and

+## Installation
+Prerequisites
+Ensure you have the following installed on your machine:
+-Python 3.x
+-Django (use pip install django)
+-SQLite (Django comes with an integrated SQLite database)